-"Parity Securities" means (x) any deeply subordinated obligations (titres subordonnés de dernier rang) or other instruments issued by the Issuer which (i) rank, or are expressed to rank, pari passu among themselves and with the Notes and behind the prêts participatifs granted to the Issuer, the titres participatifs issued by the Issuer, the Ordinarily Subordinated Obligations and the Unsubordinated Obligations and (ii) meet the requirements to be eligible as Tier 1 Capital (as defined below) of the Issuer, or (y) any claim against the Issuer by any subsidiary of the Issuer under a support agreement, guarantee or other agreement or instrument issued by the Issuer in favor of any subsidiary of the Issuer that has issued or will issue preferred securities or preferred or preference shares, the proceeds of which issuance qualify as Tier 1 Capital of the Issuer (for the avoidance of doubt, "Parity Securities" include, without limitation, BNP Paribas' US\$1,350,000,000 Undated Deeply Subordinated Non-Cumulative Notes issued on June 29, 2005, its EUR 1,000,000,000 Undated Deeply Subordinated Non-Cumulative Notes issued on October 17, 2005 and its US\$400,000,000 Undated Deeply Subordinated Non-Cumulative Notes issued on October 17, 2005 and any claims under the support agreements relating to (i) BNP U.S. Funding L.L.C.'s 7.738% Noncumulative Preferred Securities, Series A, (ii) BNP Paribas Capital Preferred L.L.C.'s 9.003% Noncumulative Company Preferred Securities, (iii) BNP Paribas Capital Preferred II L.L.C.'s 7.00% Noncumulative Company Preferred Securities, (iv) BNP Paribas Capital Preferred III L.L.C.'s 6.625% Noncumulative Company Preferred Securities, (v) BNP Paribas Capital Preferred IV L.L.C.'s 6.342% Noncumulative Company Preferred Securities, (vi) BNP Paribas Capital Preferred V L.L.C.'s 7.20% Noncumulative Company Preferred Securities and (vii) BNP Paribas Capital Preferred VI L.L.C.'s 5.868% Noncumulative Company Preferred Securities).
+"Parity Securities" means (x) any deeply subordinated obligations (titres subordonnés de dernier rang) or other instruments issued by the Issuer which (i) rank, or are expressed to rank, pari passu among themselves and with the Notes and behind the prêts participatifs granted to the Issuer, the titres participatifs issued by the Issuer, the Ordinarily Subordinated Obligations and the Unsubordinated Obligations and (ii) meet the requirements to be eligible as Tier 1 Capital (as defined below) of the Issuer, or (y) any claim against the Issuer by any subsidiary of the Issuer under a support agreement, guarantee or other agreement or instrument issued by the Issuer in favor of any subsidiary of the Issuer that has issued or will issue preferred securities or preferred or preference shares, the proceeds of which issuance qualify as Tier 1 Capital of the Issuer (for the avoidance of doubt, "Parity Securities" include, without limitation, BNP Paribas' US\$1,350,000,000 Undated Deeply Subordinated Non-Cumulative Notes issued on June 29, 2005, its EUR 1,000,000,000 Undated Deeply Subordinated Non-Cumulative Notes issued on October 17, 2005, its US\$400,000,000 Undated Deeply Subordinated Non-Cumulative Notes issued on October 17, 2005, its EUR 750,000,000 Undated Deeply Subordinated Non-Cumulative Notes issued on April 12, 2006 and its £450,000,000 Undated Deeply Subordinated Non-Cumulative Notes issued on April 19, 2006 and any claims under the support agreements relating to (i) BNP U.S. Funding L.L.C.'s 7.738% Noncumulative Preferred Securities, Series A, (ii) BNP Paribas Capital Preferred L.L.C.'s 9.003% Noncumulative Company Preferred Securities, (iii) BNP Paribas Capital Preferred II L.L.C.'s 7.00% Noncumulative Company Preferred Securities, (iv) BNP Paribas Capital Preferred III L.L.C.'s 6.625% Noncumulative Company Preferred Securities, (v) BNP Paribas Capital Preferred IV L.L.C.'s 6.342% Noncumulative Company Preferred Securities, (vi) BNP Paribas Capital Preferred V L.L.C.'s 7.20% Noncumulative Company Preferred Securities and (vii) BNP Paribas Capital Preferred VI L.L.C.'s 5.868% Noncumulative Company Preferred Securities).